skosachiov/remediations-gendbuntu/README.md

 ## antivirus

-This role installs and configures a free anti-virus package to run in On-Access Scanning mode and to regularly scan certain folders.
+This role installs and configures a free antivirus suite to run in on-access scan mode and to regularly scan specific folders.
+The static clamav-dada package is not available in current versions of Ubuntu, and server-side freshclam may require the most recent clamav, so we had to provide the script with an rpm installation.
+In addition, the script installs onAccess scanning systemd service.

 ## apt